The best time to send your email is…

 1. Look at the trends

 Industry trends are a great starting point when you’re first thinking about the best time to send your email.
 At Constant Contact, we regularly analyze customer email results to collect industry-specific data to help you know where you stand.
+And, each month, we publish up-to-date information on the average open, click-through, and bounce rate trends by industry.

 2. Think about your audience